tsaglam/Carcassonne/README.md

 	<img alt="a screenshot of the game" src="preview.jpg?raw=true" width="850">
 </p>

-### More Information:
+### More Information
 For more information about the board game, this computer game implementation or the technical details behind this projeckt check out the [wiki page](https://github.com/tsaglam/Carcassonne/wiki).

-### Latest Release:
+### Latest Release
-The latest release is [version 1.6](https://github.com/tsaglam/Carcassonne/releases/tag/v1.6), all release notes can be found [here](https://github.com/tsaglam/Carcassonne/releases).
+The latest release is [version 1.7](https://github.com/tsaglam/Carcassonne/releases/tag/v1.7), all release notes can be found [here](https://github.com/tsaglam/Carcassonne/releases).

-### Download:
+### Download & Run
+There are two options how to download and run Carcassonne:

+**Via Web Start** (manages the required Java version for you):
+ 1. Download [OpenWebStart](https://openwebstart.com/download/) or any other web start implementation.
+ 2. Download and run the Carcassonne Web Start File (https://github.com/tsaglam/Carcassonne/releases/download/v1.7/Carcassonne-v1.7.jnlp).

+**Via the Jar file** (requires Java SE 11 or newer):
-Download the latest executable [here](https://github.com/tsaglam/Carcassonne/releases/download/v1.6/Carcassonne.v1.6.jar).
-Running it requires Java SE 11 or a newer version, so make sure you [download and install a current version](https://www.oracle.com/de/java/technologies/javase-downloads.html).
+ 1. [Download](https://www.oracle.com/de/java/technologies/javase-downloads.html) and install Java SE 11 or a newer version.
+ 2. Download and run the [latest executable](https://github.com/tsaglam/Carcassonne/releases/download/v1.7/Carcassonne-v1.7.jar).

-### Feedback & Suggestions:
+### Feedback & Suggestions
 If you have any feedback on the game or if you have suggestions for new features just let me know (or open up a new issue)!